mark-thompson01/Windows-Event-Log-Monitoring/README.md

 # Windows-Event-Log-Monitoring

-Monitor and analyze Windows Event Logs for security incidents using Windows Event Viewer, Sysmon, and PowerShell.
+This lab outlines some basics on using Windows Event Viewer, Sysmon, and PowerShell to monitor and analyze Windows Event Logs for security incidents.